e-Exhibits Procedures and FAQ

 No. The service does not require special software or an internet connection.
-It plugs in directly to your laptop's VGA port.
+It plugs in directly to your laptop's HDMI port.

-Where are the VGA connectors located in the courtroom?
+Where are the HDMI connectors located in the courtroom?

 Attorneys can connect at either counsel table or at the lectern.